ShibamRoy9826/HackNet/README.md

 - ~In new log page, the text beside the comment toggling button says the exact opposite of what is going to happen.
 I don't know how it went unnoticed, but I will fix that too in the next release~ fixed

 - comment counts don't update (I know and that's how its supposed to be for now, kinda intentional, will fix later)

+- Light theme is a bit buggy
+- Reload icon isn't visible in homepage
+- Ripples are too big

 <h2 align="center" id="faq">❓ FAQ</h2>